nervosnetwork/muta-sdk-js/README.md

 # Muta SDK(WIP)

 The JS/TS SDK for [Muta](https://github.com/nervosnetwork/muta)(a High performance Blockchain framework).
-Allow you interact with Muta node's GraphQL service.
+Allow you to interact with Muta node's GraphQL service.

 ## Quick Start